daominah/macos_diff_linuxmint/README.md

   It is still better than some older models that only have 2 USB-C ports, no HDMI, what the fuck did they smoked.
 * The file explorer __Finder is shit__:
-  - No button to create a new text file in the working directory (or the Desktop).
+  - No button to create a new file in a directory.
+    To create a new file on the Desktop, I have to: open `Finder`: click `Desktop`: right click Desktop on `Path Bar`: `Open in Terminal`: `touch new.txt`, very easy and intuitive.
   - Need to click 2 tiny buttons to open Terminal from the working directory.
+    No hotkey to open Terminal, don't tell me `Cmd Space` to open it with Spotlight.
   - Cannot copy directory path from somewhere else to Finder for opening the path.
     Hard to copy path of the working directory (need to hold `Alt` `RightClick`).
-  - Pressing `Enter` will Rename a file, `Enter` should be the main action, how often do you want to Rename a file compare to Open it.
+  - Pressing `Enter` will Rename a file, `Enter` should be the main action, how often do you want to Rename a file compare to Open it. `Cmd O` is hard to press.
   - Unintuitive way to change default app to open a file type.
     If you set `Always Open With` for a file, it only works for that specific file, not for all files with the same extension.
     You have to `RightClick`: `Get Info`: `Open With`: `Change All` (about 10 clicks).
 * __Top Menu Bar is shared between apps__, and always on the top edge of the screen.
-  This makes the distance from app window to the menu is far (try to use MS Excel without full screen, the menu bar is literally unreachable :v).
+  This makes the distance from app window to the menu is far (try to use MS Excel without full screen, the menu bar is literally unreachable).
   When you need to work with many apps at the same time, you can get confused what app is the Menu Bar pointing to.
 Another consequence is the Menu Bar will disappear if an app is running Full Screen mode,